sarfraznawaz2005/visitlog/README.md

  - `log_user` : If `true`, it will also log authenticated user info.
  - `user_name_fields` : If `log_user` is `true`, this option can be used to specify name fields of user from your Users table in database.
  - `visitlog_page` : If `true`, a default log viewer page can be viewed at `http//yourapp.com/visitlog` to see all the logs.
+ - `http_authentication` : If `visitlog_page` is `true`, this option can be used to show visit log page to only authenticated app users by asking them email and password via basic http authentication.

 ## Saving Log Info ##

 To save logs, just call `save` method of `VisitLog` facade: